ekera/qunundrum/docs/pages/solve-distribution.md

 Flags specifying whether an enumeration is performed (defaults to <code>-closest</code>):
 - <code>-closest</code> solves by finding the closest vector to a given lattice vector
 - <code>-enumerate</code> solves by enumerating the lattice

+Flags specifying whether smooth orders are detected (defaults to no detection):
+- <code>-detect-smooth-order</code> detects and leverages smooth orders when solving

 Flags specifying the enumeration timeout (defaults to 300s):
 - <code>-timeout \<timeout\></code> sets the enumeration timeout to <code>\<timeout\></code> seconds